barbagroup/AeroPython/README.md

 The materials are distributed publicly and openly under a Creative Commons Attribution license, [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

+## Cite as:

+Barba, Lorena A., Mesnard, Olivier (2019).
+Aero Python: classical aerodynamics of potential flow using Python.
+Journal of Open Source Education, 2(15), 45, https://doi.org/10.21105/jose.00045

 ## Archive

 — Barba, Lorena A.; Mesnard, Olivier (2014): AeroPython. figshare.
 Code.